AeneasVerif/charon/README.md

 where `FILE` is the entry point of the crate to extract (`PROJECT_PATH/src/main.rs`, for instance).

+**Remark**: the crate to be extracted must be built with the same version of rustc as Charon (see the file `charon/rust-toolchain`).
+If it is not the case, the extraction will likely fail with an error saying that there is a mismatch in the metadata of the compiled files.

 Charon provides various options and flags to tweak its behaviour: you can display a detailed documentation with `--help`.